VedantShelar7/FarmProduce-SupplyChain-Tracking/README.md

 Consumer enters Tracking ID to see the full journey of the produce.

 This ensure complete traceability and trust for all parties involved.

+🙌 Contribution

+Feel free to fork the repository and submit pull requests.
+Any suggestions or improvements are welcome!